Spring cleaning: Other seasonal cleaning

 Similar traditions have annual cleaning in winter.

 In Scotland, "New Year's cleaning" is traditionally done on Hogmanay (December 31), a practice now also widespread in Ireland and North America.

-In Japan, (大掃除, ōsōji) is done in late December, before the new year on January 1.
-This was predated by the tradition of (煤払い, susu-harai) during the Edo period (1603–1868), which was observed on December 13 and cleaned homes in order to welcome toshigami (gods of the year).
+In Japan, (大掃除, ōsōji) is done in late December, before ōmisoka and the new year on January 1.
+This was predated by the tradition of (煤払い, susu-harai) during the Edo period (1603–1868), which was observed on December 13 and cleaned homes to welcome toshigami (gods of the year).

 In southern China regions including Canton and Hong Kong, traditional customs of lunar new year include cleaning on the 28th day of the 12th month of the year.
 Deep cleaning also symbolizes warding off bad luck from the previous year and reserving space for "prosperity" that will come along with the new year.

 Among Neo-Pagans, biannual equinox cleanings are sometimes performed at the onset of spring and autumn, to symbolize beginning of a new cycle with a clean spiritual slate.

 "Diwali ki safai" or Diwali-cleaning in most parts of India is traditionally done a couple of days (or weeks) before the festival of Diwali.
 It is a tradition that involves cleaning and organizing one's home before the festival to remove negativity and welcome positivity.
 It's also believed that a clean home will be blessed by Goddess Lakshmi.

 In the lead-up to Diwali, celebrants will prepare by cleaning, renovating, and decorating their homes and workplaces with Diyas (oil lamps) and rangolis (colorful art circle patterns).